UML-WebDev/Club-Information/Reference.md

 * https://javascript30.com/

 ## Install a Text Editor
+##### Why?
 You should have a basic text editor installed in order to follow along with code tutorials and for your own personal work.
-We have some recommendations below.
+We have some recommendations below, but feel free to research online to find one you like.

 * ##### [Atom](https://atom.io) (Our Recommendation)
 Atom is super easy to use, clean, hackable, and made by Github.
 It's what most of us program with and is a great choice.